algosup/2023-2024-project-3-virtual-processor-team-3/README.md

 - Download the source code.
 You'll find everything you need, documentation, code, etc...
 Feel free to familiarize yourself with the files.
 - And voila!
 You're all set for a fresh start with ALGORASM and ALGORISK.

-## GitHub Extension
+## Visual Studio Code Extension

-By following the link down below, you'll get redirected to the "necessary" Visual Studio Code Extension for ALGORISK, this is a set of tools for you, from snippets to syntax highlighting. \
+By following the link down below, you'll get redirected to the necessary Visual Studio Code Extension for ALGORISK, this is a set of tools for you, from snippets to syntax highlighting. \
 You'll find everything you need to code with our Assembly. \
 [Link to the extension](https://marketplace.visualstudio.com/items?itemName=ALGORISKTEAM.algorisk-language-support)